KegangLiu/kegangliu.github.io/index.md

 ### Invariance
 Invariance is autually the property or characteristics of entities, which remain unchangable.
 Such a notion is so ubiquitous, exemplified by physical laws assumed to be invariant, without any proving backing up.
 1. Topolygical invariance.
 Relaxing some existence like geometrical equiavalence, the topology explore more unchangeable/invariant property.
 That's the place of topology in my interior, namely controlling the degree of invariance with consiousness.
 It has a prospect on qualitive/exsitence analysis and notion of topological matter, like topological quantum matter where qubits susceptible to disturbance would remain invariant in the facet of information.
 2. Symmetry.
 Higher symmetry.
 The objects remain the same under some geometrical transformation.

-# Let it go

-## Start up

-## Moving on from topology
+Such symmetry would induce some beautiful effects on the interaction with fields, serving an important stategy in manipulating the fields, comprising EM field in photonic crytal/periodic structure.

+### Vibration and wave.
+In my view, wave and vibration shall be one of essential phenomena in nature.
+For any function which is absolute-value integrable and satisfies Dirichlet condition, can be decomposed into harmonic vibration in the frequency space.

+# Move on

+## Projects ongoing or somewhat finished

 # Some beautiful words I resonate with, just a side of me